Before I ever flew in a plane, I rode in a helicopter.

-And then… and then the pilot asked if I wanted to do something crazy – to which I replied, YES! without the slightest hesitation.
-He explained that he would tilt the helicopter to the right, with my side facing the ground, and I was to let my arms and legs dangle free out the open door.
+And then… and then the pilot asked if I wanted to do something crazy—to which I replied, YES! without the slightest hesitation.
+He explained that he would tilt the helicopter to the right, with my side facing the ground, and I could dangle arms and legs out the open door.
 Completely unafraid, I did just that.
 It was an unexpected moment of self-awareness, an acknowledgement that I am a thrill-seeking, adrenaline junkie.

 It was probably the best $25 I ever spent.